 - you’ve had 2 doses of the COVID-19 vaccine

 - GP surgeries are NOT able to issue letters regarding COVID Vaccine Status.

-If you live alone and have either a high temperature or a new continuous cough or develop a loss of taste or smell, do not leave your home for at least 10 days.
-If you live with other people, keep them at home for 14 days.
+COVID-19 remains a serious health risk.
+It is important to stay cautious and help protect yourself and others.
 To check if you need medical help, please use 111 coronavirus service.
 Please call 111 if you cannot get help online.
 DO NOT go to your GP surgery, hospital or pharmacy.

 The practice is unable to arrange tests for coronavirus.
 Tests are available online or by calling 119.

 Find out about the main symptoms of coronavirus and what to do if you or your child has them.

 Get a test to check if you have coronavirus, understand your test result and find out what to do if you’re contacted by NHS Test and Trace.